tracyarner2/foundational-skills/README.md

 This presentation reviews the learning analytics workflow (prepare, wrangle, explore, model, communicate) and the importance of using it in Learning Analytics.
 The focus of the essential reading dives deep into the Learning Analytics workflow.

 The accompanying code-along introduces R Markdown and Markdown syntax, as well as the YAML header.
 Participants will practice preparing and wrangling data, including reading in and tidying data.
-Written by Jeanne McClure, and Shaun Kellogg, Presented by Jeanne McClure and Jenn Houchins at the Learning Analytics in STEM Education Research (LASER) workshop, July 11, 2022, through July 15, 2022, at the Friday Institute, North Carolina State University.
+Written by Jeanne McClure, Catherine Noonan and Shaun Kellogg, Presented by Jeanne McClure and Jenn Houchins at the Learning Analytics in STEM Education Research (LASER) workshop, July 11, 2022, through July 15, 2022, at the Friday Institute, North Carolina State University.

 **Foundation-lab 3** - Data Visualization